mytestbed/labwiki/README.md

 The introductory video at http://labwiki.mytestbed.net should provide you with some hints on how to proceed.
 Obviously, more (any) documentation would be even better.

+## Installing additional Plugins

+Labwiki's functionality is primarily defined by it's external plugins.
+To install a new plugin, such as the OMF Experiment plugin do the
+following:

+    $LABWIKI_TOP/install_plugin https://github.com/mytestbed/labwiki_experiment_plugin.git

 ## Configuration

 All the site specific configurations are captured in a YAML file which is provided at startup through